 - Don't share personal information such as Social Security, Medicare and credit card numbers in response to an unsolicited call, text or email.

-- Be wary of fundraising calls or emails seeking money for coronavirus victims or disease research, especially if they pressure you to act fast and request payment by prepaid debit cards or gift cards.
+- Be skeptical of fundraising calls or emails for COVID-19 victims or virus research, especially if they pressure you to act fast and request payment by prepaid debit cards or gift cards.

 - Ignore phone calls or emails from strangers urging you to invest in a hot new stock from a company working on coronavirus-related products or services.